 (b) a person who is responsible for the management of a relevant investment fund;

 (c) a person (a “service provider”) who provides any service to an authorised person;

 (d) a person prescribed by an order made by the Treasury or any person of a description prescribed by such an order (and see also section 165C);

-(e) a person who is connected with a person to whom this section applies as a result of any of the above paragraphs.
+(e) a person who is connected with a person to whom this section applies as a result of any

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.